TSchotter/webserver-tomb/docs/14-socket-io/index.md

 ## Chapter Contents

 1. **[Socket.IO Client Basics](socket-io-client-basics.md)** - Learn how to set up Socket.IO on the client side and receive JSON responses from the server
+2. **[Connecting Express-Session to Socket.IO](socket-io-sessions.md)** - Learn how to share session data between Express routes and Socket.IO connections for authentication and user identification

 ## Prerequisites